 You may wonder why I am referring to this passage.
 I find verse 12 very interesting for this reason; it is clear that the woman didn't see what she usually saw.
-She was shocked by the spirit that came before her and knew instantly that the person enquiring of her was Saul, who had already expelled all the mediums in the land (1 Samuel 28:3).
+She was shocked by the spirit that came and knew instantly that the person enquiring of her was Saul, who had already expelled all the mediums in the land (1 Samuel 28:3).
 What did she see that shocked her?
 I believe that it was Samuel and not what she was expecting, a demon masquerading as a departed person.
 Samuel told Saul that he would die tomorrow with his sons and that God would give the Philistines the victory in the battle, perhaps giving Saul one more chance to repent before he would stand before God in judgment.

 Is cremation of the body after death acceptable according to God’s Word?

 Our God is the God of creation.
 I do not see any difficulty for the Lord, Who made the Universe through His spoken creative words, in giving a resurrection body to one cremated.
 Israel's first king, King Saul, had his body burned after his death (1 Samuel 31:12).
 I don't think burning would have taken place if there could be no resurrection without his bones intact.
 During the Middle Ages when the plague wiped out nearly a third of the population of Europe, I'm sure there were many of God's saints whose bodies were burned during the plague.
 Also, we know that many martyrs were burned for their testimony of Jesus.
 It does not matter what state a person’s body is in when God moves in His resurrection power.
 The dust of our bodies, even if they are ash, will be recreated into heavenly bodies, not merely restored (1 Corinthians 15:44).
 Is anything too hard for the Lord?
 (Jeremiah 32:27).